antoineco/aco-tomcat/README.md

 #####`version`
 Tomcat full version number.
 The valid format is 'x.y.z'.
 Default depends on the distribution.

+*Note:* if you define it manually please make **sure** this version if available in your system's repositories, since many parameters depend on this version number
 #####`package_name`
 Tomcat package name.
 Default depends on the distribution.
 #####`service_name`